The Just Transition Alliance is adding an environmental justice perspective to the debate around climate change solutions.

 These communities are often already burdened with poor air quality and the corresponding health effects, including asthma and other respiratory illnesses.
 Rising temperatures means more extreme events of every kind-drought, storms, hurricanes, tornados, forest fires, and deadly heat waves.
 This is why it’s so critical that people who will be harmed the most get a voice in finding solutions to global climate change.

 To address this, we are part of the Environmental Justice Leadership Forum on Climate Change, a new effort by over 40+ organizations working together to ensure that national climate change policies are just, responsible and sane.
 The Forum has developed policy proposals that address climate change fairly and effectively.
 Read about why polluting “clean coal” is a dangerous false solution to climate change.

 We advocate for policies and programs that protect the most vulnerable communities of our country and demanding action to create a just transition to a clean, renewable energy economy and future.

 We’re also part of the Environmental Justice Climate Change initiative, a diverse group of U.S. environmental justice, climate justice, religious, policy, and advocacy networks working together to promote a climate policy based on justice.
 Until recently, the national and international debate didn’t consider the disproportionate harm of global climate disruption on Indigenous Peoples who face losing more of their land and People of Color in the inner city as well due to rising air pollution contributing to greater rates of asthma and other chronic diseases.

-Real solutions- not greenwashing
+Real solutions- not false solutions

 The Just Transition Alliance has helped create a position opposing carbon trading.
 We’re showing why false solutions like offsetting carbon from vehicles by planting trees, and making fuels from food crops only benefit the fossil fuel industry.